tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2016-08-13-kpw-godzina-zero-2016.md

 * [Rosetti](@/w/rosetti.md) distracts Jordan, and [Sawicki](@/w/sawicki.md) low blows him from behind
 * Kawaler enters the ring with his entire stable Kawaleria (_Cavalry_) dressed in dark robes and holding flaming torches.
-* After Kamil Aleksander scores the second pin to even the score, Kawaleria tries to interfere, but [Kaszub](@/w/kaszub.md) and Robert Star come into the ring area and start fighting.
-Then Rosetti and Sawicki arrive and attack them.
-The rest of the locker room follows, and a huge brawl breaks out.
-Referee unsuccessfully tries to throw them out, later threatening to stop the match, aand to disqualify Kawaler.
+* After [Kamil Aleksander](@/w/kamil-aleksander.md) scored the second pin to even the score, Kawaleria tried to interfere, but [Kaszub](@/w/kaszub.md) and [Robert Star](@/w/robert-star.md) came into the ring and stopped them.
+* Then [Rosetti](@/w/rosetti.md) and [Sawicki](@/w/sawicki.md) arrived to even the odds.
+The rest of the locker room followed, and a huge brawl broke out.
+Referee unsuccessfully tried to throw them out, later threatening to stop the match, and to disqualify Kawaler.

 ### References